ryanguill/emit/README.md

 ```
 Creates an event listener for a particular event emitted by the instance that you are calling addEventListener on.
 Event is case sensitive by default.
 Listener can be any custom function.
 Async defaults to false.
 If you use async true, the listener will be executed in a separate thread.
 Keep the following in mind:

-- You will not be guarenteed that it will run at any particular time or order.
+- You will not be guaranteed that it will run at any particular time or order.
 - You will not be able to send data into the output buffer.
 This makes debugging difficult - use logging or write out files.
 - You will have access to the data that you close over inside of your listener.
 Make sure you have everything you need.